pieterjanvc/R3R/README.md

-# R3R - Code Rigour, Reproducibility and Responsibility in R
+# R3R - Code Rigor, Reproducibility and Responsibility in R

 This demo repo is used to teach coding practices that ensure robust and reproducible analyses.